brichards21/anime-proj-site/index.md

 ![](./img/rampo.gif)

 We’ve all heard the age-old qualm with some anime these days.
-Though fans alike love it when our favorite storylines and characters keep shoveling quality content into our trying lives, when is enough enough?
+Though fans alike love it when our favorite story lines and characters keep shoveling quality content into our trying lives, when is enough enough?
 Die hard fans can all name at least one show where they felt the story was dragged on and on when really, it would’ve just been optimal to end